A Joint Model for IT Operation Series Prediction and Anomaly Detection: The Proposed Model

-where the first term is the reconstruction loss of $\textbf x_t$ and the second term is Kullback-Leibler divergence between $q_\phi(\textbf z|\textbf x)$ and $p_\theta(\textbf z)$. $\textbf{w}_n$ is the normality confidence of statuses in segment $\textbf{x}_t$ (Eqn.~\ref{eqn:nconfidence}) and $\overline{\textbf{w}_n}$ is the average over $\textbf{w}_n$.
-The integration of normality confidence tune down the impact from anomalies in VAE training as they hold lower weight in Eqn.~\ref{eqn:lossvae}.
-The first term in Eqn.~\ref{eqn:lossvae} regularizes how well the VAE fits to the training data.
+where the first term is the reconstruction loss of $\textbf x_t$ and the second term is Kullback-Leibler (KL) divergence between $q_\phi(\textbf z|\textbf x)$ and $p_\theta(\textbf z)$. $\textbf{w}_n$ is the normality confidence of statuses in segment $\textbf{x}_t$ (Eqn.~\ref{eqn:nconfidence}) and $\overline{\textbf{w}_n}$ is the average over $\textbf{w}_n$. $\beta$ is a hyper-parameter to balance the reconstruction accuracy and the consistency between the learned and the assumed data distribution~\cite{Higgins2017}.
+The integration of normality confidence tunes down the impact from anomalies during the training as they hold lower weight in Eqn.~\ref{eqn:lossvae}.
+The first term in Eqn.~\ref{eqn:lossvae} regularizes how well the VAE fits the training data.
 While the second term in the equation emphasizes the generalization of VAE over latent distribution. $\beta$ in Eqn.~\ref{eqn:lossvae} is a hyper-parameter to balance these two competing loss functions.

-Since the abnormal statuses are in rare occurrences.
-The distribution of these statuses is different from those of the normal statuses.
-These anomalies are not recovered by the decoder.
-As a result, the anomaly detection becomes as easy as checking the reconstruction loss.
+Since the anomalies are in a rare occurrence, the distribution of these statuses is different from those of the normal statuses.
+In the ideal case, these anomalies are not recovered by the decoder.
 Following the practice in \cite{Xu2018}, the anomaly detection is made based on the difference between the last status in the segment $\textbf x_t$ and the recovered segment $\textbf x_t'$.
-Namely the difference between $x_t$ in $\{x_{t-w_0+1},\cdots,x_t\}$ and $x_t'$ in $\{x_{t-w_0+1}',\cdots,x_t'\}$ is checked.
-However, different from \cite{Xu2018}, $x_t$ is viewed as abnormal when the absolute error of $x_t$ from $x'_t$ is higher than $k\sigma_{r}$. $k$ is fixed on all the sequences from one evaluation dataset and $\sigma_{r}$ is the standard deviation of the absolute errors of $x_t$ from $x'_t$.
+Namely the difference between $x_t$ in $\{x_{t-\Omega+1},\cdots,x_t\}$ and $x_t'$ in $\{x_{t-\Omega+1}',\cdots,x_t'\}$ is checked.
+However, different from \cite{Xu2018}, $x_t$ is viewed as abnormal when the absolute error of $x_t$ from $x'_t$ is higher than $k\sigma_{r}$. $k$ is fixed on all the time series from one evaluation dataset and $\sigma_{r}$ is the standard deviation of the absolute errors of $x_t$ from $x'_t$.
 Compared to \cite{Xu2018}, such a threshold scheme adapts well to the different distributions of the absolute errors.
 The detection is shown as the middle block in Fig.~\ref{fig:seqvl}.